Shaxzodm2611/Shaxzodm2611/README.md

 ---

-> "Engineering is not only the study of 45 subjects but the training of the mind to think." – *A.P.J.
-Abdul Kalam*

----

 Feel free to explore my repositories and connect with me.
 I'm always open to discussions and collaborations in the realm of electronics and software development.